-&lt;sup>6"By no means does every upswing in business excess lead inevitably to mania and panic.
+7"By no means does every upswing in business excess lead inevitably to mania and panic.
 But the pattern occurs sufficiently frequently and with sufficient uniformity to merit renewed study.
 What happens, basically, is that some event changes the economic outlook.
 New opportunities for profits are seized, and overdone, in ways so closely resembling irrationality as to constitute a mania.
 Once the excessive character of the upswing is realized, the financial system experiences a sort of "distress," in the course of which the rush to reverse the expansion process may become so precipitous as to resemble panic.
 In the manic phase, people of wealth or credit switch out of money or borrow to buy real or illiquid financial assets.
 In panic, the reverse movement takes place, from real or financial assets to money, or repayment of debt, with a crash in the prices of commodities, houses, buildings, land, stocks, bonds -in short, in whatever has been the subject of the mania" Kindleberger (1978).

-&lt;sup>7"The economy consists of a mixture of hedge, speculative and Ponzi financing units.
-A hedge financing unit can fail to meet its obligations only if itsgross profits after taxes fall below expectations.
+8"The economy consists of a mixture of hedge, speculative and Ponzi financing units.
+A hedge financing unit can fail to meet its obligations only if its gross profits after taxes fall below expectations.
 In the aggregate this can happen only if there is a sharp fall in aggregate demand.
 A speculative financing unit can fail to meet its obligations if its income is below expectations, if interest rates rise too much or if there is a breakdown in the normal functioning of some set of financial markets.
 A Ponzi financing unit can run into troubles for all of the reasons that a speculative unit can plus the capitalizing of interest can erode the margin of safety in equity so that lenders are unwilling to continue capitalizing interest.
 An economy in which the dominant financing form is hedge financing will be financially robust.
 The greater the proportion of firms that are speculative or Ponzi financing the more fragile the financial structure.
-The basic theorem of the financial instability hypothesis is that over an extended period of prosperous times the weight of speculative and Ponzi finance in the total financial picture increases, so that the economy migrates from being financially robust to being financially fragile" Minsky (1986).
+The basic theorem of the financial instability hypothesis is that over an extended period of prosperous times the weight of speculative and Ponzi financially fragile" Minsky (1986).